Waiting for cancellation

 asyncio.run(main())

-Yes, it looks like magic, it is magic.
+Yes, it looks like magic — it is magic.
 The method itself finds out how it was used: inside an expression with or without the await keyword.
-In the first case, it runs in CPU-saving mode, in the second - in non-blocking event-loop mode.
+In the first case, it runs in CPU-saving mode, in the second — in non-blocking event-loop mode.

 In addition to the above, the wait() method has two optional arguments:

-• step (int or float, by default 0.0001) - the duration of the iteration, once in which the token state is polled, in seconds.
-For obvious reasons, you cannot set this value to a number that exceeds the timeout.
+timeout(intorfloat) — the maximum waiting time in seconds.
+If this time is exceeded, aTimeoutCancellationErrorexception will be raised.
+By default, thetimeoutis not set.step(intorfloat, by default0.0001) — the duration of each iteration during which the token state is polled, in seconds.
+For obvious reasons, you cannot set this value to a number that exceeds thetimeout.